scg-unibe-ch/ese2019-team12/backend/README.md

 # Back-End NodeJS
 To use ES6 Syntax, babel is being used. .babelrc defines its version.

+## Getting started
 First run `npm install` to install all dependencies.

 If you want to have some test data, execute `npm run db_init`.

-`npm start` will start the server with the correct configuration.
+`npm start` will start the server with the correct configuration and serve it on `localhost:3000`

 ## The Server
 The server is an express Server, defined in src/index.js